DENVER COALITION ADDRESSES HOUSING DILEMMA; ISSUES 10-POINT ACTION PLAN.

 - Place greater value on gathering data on individuals affected by homelessness so that their unique circumstances and needs can be better understood, which is in line with Community Solutions Built For Zero program that the UAC strongly supports.

-- Advance inclusionary zoning opportunities; identify and implement immediate opportunities to onboard housing diversity, including but not limited to the adaptive reuse of existing properties, developing ADUs, construction of multi-dwelling units in other neighborhoods that is fair and equitable throughout Denver.
+- Champion inclusionary zoning opportunities; identify and implement immediate opportunities to onboard housing diversity, including but not limited to the adaptive reuse of existing properties, developing ADUs, and construction of multi-dwelling units in other neighborhoods that is fair and equitable throughout Denver.

-- Provide a detailed graphic breakdown of how existing City funds are being utilized to support all initiatives associated with homelessness, including the provision of accommodation, services, and strategic planning.
+- Provide a detailed graphic breakdown of how existing City funds are being utilized to support all initiatives associated with homelessness, including the provision of accommodation, services, strategic planning, and costs surrounding removal of unsanctioned encampments.

 - Partner more with this collective of organizations, as well as others, to support and implement these recommendations.